 The first lesson requires more explanation than future lessons, as the student needs to learn body parts like soft palate (and how to raise it), diaphraghm, jaw, tongue...

 We do breathing exercises, and then move to vocal exercises.
 As the student is more adept at technique, we spend the first half of the lesson on exercises, in in the second half-hour, apply the technical knowledge to whatever songs the student is working on.

 New England Conservatory of Music, Bachelor of Music.
 University of Rhode Island, Master of Music.

 Much experience on the stages of Carnegie Hall, Avery Fisher Hall (Lincoln Center); Tosca in NYC's Central Park.
-Studies with a number of renowned teachers; now I study with Dimitri Kavrakos, international basso who was at the Met for 34 years.
+Studies with a number of renowned teachers; Dimitri Kavrakos, international basso who was at the Met for 34 years.

 I was hired to teach at Assumption College by a conductor with whom I had sung a concert.
 She was impressed with my singing, so hired me to teach at her college.

 I have taught students ranging from the very gifted (one has a highly successful opera career in Germany) to the very challenged who couldn't match pitch at first, but he persevered and became a soloist at his school's performances!
 Ages have ranged from 8 to 80.
 The important thing is that a student feels his/her voice is freer, that the range is expanding.
 My rock students have prevented largyngitis.

 A student whose intention was to improve so that she could more enjoy singing in the church choir was after a few months of study asked by the choir director to sing a solo, as he noticed her improvement.

 While at William Paterson University, my student who was a piano major but required to take 4 semesters of voice lessons beat out ALL the voice majors to be chosen as the BACH soloist of a very challenging piece.